z-nith/stratomorph-cli/README.md

 See Links

 ## About
 Built with 💪🏽 & the following libraries
 - [gluegun](https://github.com/infinitered/gluegun/) - Build your CLI in Node.js
-- [image-js](https://www.npmjs.com/package/image-js) - Manipulate, analyze and process images in Javascript
+- [canvas](https://www.npmjs.com/package/canvas) - A Node.JS port of Canvas to build the necessary `imageData` used by CLI.
 - [rgbquant](https://github.com/leeoniya/RgbQuant.js) - Quantify colors found in an image by leveraging the [Median Cut Algorithm](https://en.wikipedia.org/wiki/Median_cut)
-- [colo](https://github.com/Qix-/color) - Manipulate colors using Javascript
+- [color](https://github.com/Qix-/color) - Manipulate colors using Javascript